sunshroom/sunshroom.com/readme.md

 An experiment in using [Wintersmith](https://github.com/jnordberg/wintersmith), a Node-based static site generator, to create a simple personal homepage hosted on GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com).

-This project is still under construction!
-A lot of this information is inaccurate and the site is not finished nor deployed.
+This project is still very much under construction!

 ## Installation

 **Requirements**: npm, Bower, Grunt, and Wintersmith.
 Use `npm install [package] -g` followed by `npm install` and `bower install`.
 This will install all dependencies specific to this project.

-Most core settings can be configured by editing `config.json`.
+Most core settings (including menus) can be configured by editing `config.json`.

 Preview server available at `localhost:8088` by running `grunt preview` from the command line.

 ## Deployment

-Currently I plan to deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com) using `grunt deploy`.
+Currently I am experimenting with automated deployment to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com) using `grunt deploy`.

-## Features
+## Plugins

-- Projects: should be included as directories containing an `index.md` file under `./contents/projects/`.
-- Backstretch: drop any number of images into `contents/backgrounds` and tweak the relevant settings in `config.json` to control the background image slideshow.
+- Backstretch: drop any number of images into `contents/img/backgrounds` and tweak the relevant settings in `config.json` to control the background image slideshow.
+If no images exist the slideshow functionality will be disabled.

-## Known issues
+## Issues

 - The vertical rhythm isn't perfect; because it is based on proportional units things can get a little buggy when nesting scaled elements.
 There are a few imperfect hacks to get around this (read comments in the source).